aryamanprince/Rentals-Web-App/README.md

 # super-rentals
-This a multi platform web app built on ember js framework.
+This a simple website built on ember js framework.
 Presently it is running on \
 local host but soon it will be deplaoyed on web platform to be accessible for everyone.

 ## Prerequisites